wipplelang/wipple/website/compiler-docs/src/04-typechecking/index.md

 1.  **Type inference:** Assigning every expression a type
 2.  **Unification:** Checking that every expression's type is valid in the surrounding context
-3.  **Trait resolution and bounds checking:** Determining which instance of a trait to use and that all bounds are satisfied
+3.  **Monomorphization and bounds checking:** Finding implementations for constant and trait expressions
-4.  **Monomorphization and specialization:** Instantiating constants and instances so their generic type parameters are replaced with concrete types, and using specialized constants if applicable
-5.  **Exhaustiveness checking:** Checking that a pattern or set of patterns cover all possible input values
+4.  **Exhaustiveness checking:** Checking that a pattern or set of patterns cover all possible input values
-6.  **Finalization:** Ensuring that every expression in the program has a concrete type
+5.  **Finalization:** Ensuring that every expression in the program has a concrete type

-Not all of these steps happen in order; the typechecker repeats some steps to collect more type information so the user doesn't have to provide explicit annotations.

 ## Type inference

 The basic idea behind type inference is that every expression resolves to some value at runtime, and we want to determine the shape of that value at compile time.
 This "shape", or **type**, can be determined automatically based on how the value is used.
 To make our programs deterministic, there is a rule: the type of an expression must be preserved while it is being evaluated.
-Essentially, we should be able to "pause" the program at any point and see that the types haven't changed:
+Essentially, we should be able to "pause" the program at any point and see that even if an expression has been reduced, its type hasn't changed:

 ```wipple
 f :: A -> B